Kontent.ai MCP server

 • “Create an ‘SEO metadata’ content type snippet with title, description, and image elements.”

-Taxonomies provide structure for categorizing and filtering content.
-With the MCP Server, AI assistants can create and manage taxonomy groups and terms programmatically.
+Taxonomies provide structure for organizing and filtering content.
+With the MCP Server, AI assistants can create and update taxonomy groups and terms programmatically.

 • “Add a taxonomy group called ‘Industries’ with terms for Healthcare, Finance, and Education.”